cquintana92/shoppinglist-server/README.md

 In order to build it, you can just run `make build`.

 ### 1.3.
 Docker image
-You can find a Docker image in `https://hub.docker.com/r/cquintana92/shoppinglist`.
+You can find a Docker image in [Docker hub](https://hub.docker.com/r/cquintana92/shoppinglist).

 ## 2. How to use